Principles for Food Preservation in 2023

 Home Preservation Methods and Their Nutritional Value

 Many of these methods are the same ones that our ancestors used!
 However, we have a few modern ones to add to the list.
-Some of these methods are nearly free, while others require some equipment and cost up front.
+Some of these methods are nearly free, while others require some equipment and cost upfront.

 As a dietitian, I highly value the nutritional content of my preserved harvest.
-Therefore, I’ve dug into the research to figure out the truth behind each preservation method and created this table just for you!
-I actually learned quite a bit through this project, so this was a fun one to do!
+Therefore, Iโ€™ve dug into the research to figure out the truth behind each preservation method and created this table just for you!

 Chart showing vitamin & mineral losses, cost and perishability of different food preservation methods